-The White Ribbon website also has a range of fact sheets relating to violence against women, which may also be of assistance.
+The Domestic Violence Resource Centre also has a range of fact sheets relating to the prevention of violence against women, which may also be of assistance.

 The statistics of family violence have continued to rise in Glen Eira as they have across the state.
 Since April 2011, the number of family violence incidents reported in Glen Eira has increased by more than 45 per cent.